adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>Pub</h2>

 The Pub, also known as the Sign Room, is one of the most recently renovated rooms in the house, as it was the pledge project of our 2018 pledge class, <a href="/brothers/wolfpack.html">Wolfpack</a>.
-Besides the air hockey table and bar (pictured below), the room also boasts a vintage pinball machine and multiple couches ideal for relaxing on a weekend night.
+Besides the signs and bar (pictured below), the room also boasts our Foosball table and multiple couches ideal for relaxing on a weekend night.

 <img src="/images/pub.jpg">